 The NCROC is the northern-most land grant horticultural research center in the continental U.S. and serves as a valuable USDA Zone 3 cold-hardiness testing site for fruit, vegetable, and ornamental breeding programs.

-The North Central Research and Outreach Center (NCROC), established in 1896, is one of 10 research and outreach centers in the University of Minnesota's College of Food, Agricultural and Natural Resource Sciences.
-Scientists at this center collaborate on a wide range of research topics with colleagues from the U's St. Paul campus as well as from other centers and universities, public and private agencies and individuals, industry and commodity groups.
+Our center is one of 10 Research and Outreach Centers (ROCs) in the University of Minnesota's College of Food, Agricultural and Natural Resource Sciences.
+NCROC researchers collaborate on a wide range of research topics with colleagues from the University of Minnesota's Twin Cities campus as well as from other centers and universities, public and private agencies, and industry and commodity groups.

 A University of Minnesota Regional Extension Office is also located at the NCROC.